Tag Archives: Democrat

 VIDEO: Rep. Gillen’s Town Hall, Laken Riley Act:

-But there were also questions on topics some audience members strongly disagree about with the congresswoman.
+But there were also questions on topics some audience members strongly disagree with the congresswoman about.

 Based on angry comments I read on social media after Gillen voted for the Laken Riley Act, I wasn’t surprised when her statements such as, “I support the Laken Riley Act, and I’d vote for it again,” drew loud criticism from several audience members.